Skip to main content

 The investment banking engagement with Chaffe & Associates, Inc.—a New Orleans-based firm with oil and gas experience dating to 1982—supported the marketing process.
 Chaffe's restructuring practice focuses on distressed energy sector transactions.

-Sale MilestoneDate/Docket
+Sale MilestoneDate

-Bidding Procedures MotionDkt.
-704 (June 9, 2025)
+Bidding Procedures MotionJune 9, 2025

-Emergency Sale MotionDkt.
-917 (November 12, 2025)
+Emergency Sale MotionNovember 12, 2025

-UCC Statement in SupportDkt.
-924 (November 17, 2025)
+UCC Statement in SupportNovember 17, 2025

 In November 2025, the debtor filed an Emergency Sale Motion on November 12, 2025, seeking expedited approval of a sale to TexOil Investments, LLC.

-Sale Structure
+Sale Structure.

 Sale TermDetails